 There will come points in a person’s career where they will need assistance and where extra motivation from an outside source can allow them to reach their goals.
-These are the primary reasons companies have internship programs, and why it is often the case that a mentor those in higher positions within the company are willing to become mentors for those new recruits.
+These are the primary reasons companies have internship programs, and why it is often the case that a mentor those in higher positions within the company are willing to become mentors for those recruits.

 While internship programs have always been seen as valuable by employers, they have traditionally been overlooked by educational institutions.
-This is changing however, as more schools recognize the value internship programs have for their students, in particular, those in the field of business.
-For this reason some of the best schools for entrepreneurship now include internships as part of their syllabus.
+This is changing, however, as more schools recognize the value internship programs have for their students, in particular, those in the field of business.
+For this reason, some of the best schools for entrepreneurship now include internships as part of their syllabus.

-What is a Mentorship Program?
+What Is a Mentorship Program?

 Established employees within a company will have gained a wealth of skills over their time in a company.
 These senior members of staff are therefore an asset to the company not only for their business acumen but also in playing a role in shaping the next generation of employees.

 Mentoring allows for the experienced to train the new and agile.
-This includes tips and tricks that will allow them to complete their assigned tasks faster, thereby improving their efficiency, in the process acquiring skills early on that improve their workflow.
+This includes tips and tricks that will allow them to complete their assigned tasks faster, thereby improving their efficiency, in the process of acquiring skills early on that improve their workflow.

 Having a mentor is a lot like having a personal teacher who is knowledgeable about the workings of the organization.
 This culture of mentoring and internship is one reason that millennials are now choosing startups over corporations, at least in the early stages of their careers.
 The teacher also learns to differentiate between what is gone and what is present, as newer generations bring invaluable ideas that may have otherwise gone overlooked.